AMfeta99/NLP_LLM/README.md

  - [AI Agents in LangGraph](https://learn.deeplearning.ai/accomplishments/c5673169-1ca1-4e5f-8644-a6e6aa5cb1ec?usp=sharing) (DeepLearning.AI, LangChain & Tavily)

 ## Disclaimer
-Copyright of all materials in thoses courses belongs to DeepLearning.AI, LAMINI, AWS, Google Cloud and LangChain and can only be used or distributed for educational purpose.
+Copyright of all materials in thoses courses belongs to DeepLearning.AI, LAMINI, AWS, Google Cloud, Tavily and LangChain and can only be used or distributed for educational purpose.
 You may not use or distribute them for commercial purposes.

 ## Projects: